When Is The Best Time To Sell A House?

 Selling A House In The Fall

 As the leaves fall, real estate sales tend to dwindle – that is, unless you live in an area that gets unusually hot during the spring and summer.
-That being said, if you’re on top of raking the leaves in your yard and checking off the items on your fall cleaning list, you may find that your curb appeal benefits from the beauty of fall foliage.
+That being said, if you’re on top of raking the leaves in your yard and checking off the items on your fall cleaning checklist, you may find that your curb appeal benefits from the beauty of fall foliage.

 Although the housing supply is lower in the fall, so is the demand.
 While some buyers may be eager to close before the holidays, others will remain in their homes until the weather warms up again.
 Interested buyers will be looking for deals.